 The Writers Project of Ghana (WPG) is an international literary organization based in Ghana and the United States.
-WPG was founded in 2009 (as the Ghana Poetry Project) by Martin Egblewogbe and Laban Carrick Hill in order to promote a literary culture in Africa and around the world.
+WPG was founded in 2009 by Martin Egblewogbe, Laban Carrick Hill (d.
+2021) and Mamle Kabu in order to promote a literary culture in Africa and around the world.
 By supporting a literary culture in this West African country, WPG advances the notion that a free exchange of ideas is essential to the health and prosperity of any community.

 The Writers Project of Ghana is a nonprofit based in Ghana and the U.S. for the sole purpose of promoting Ghanaian literature and writing through creative writing workshops, discussion groups, public readings, online publishing, and the establishment of a small press.
 In addition, the WPG intends to establish a reference library of African and World literature.
 The WPG Center in Accra will work with all aspects of the Ghanaian literary community with the aim to foster economic development through the arts.
 The WPG Center in Accra will be dedicated to being a hub of Ghanaian literary culture and a hothouse for nurturing both emerging and mature writers of all abilities.